Siamese Network#

 Backbone#

 The backbone of the network is responsible for extracting features from the input images.
-It is best practice to use a pre-trained model as the backbone, as it can provide better performance with less training data.
-However, for this tutorial, we define a simple backbone consisting of several convolutional and pooling layers with ReLU activations.
+It is best practice to use a pre-trained model as the backbone, since this usually improves performance and reduces the amount of training data required.
+For the present tutorial, however, we will build a simple backbone from scratch, made up of convolutional and pooling layers with ReLU activations.

 def __init__(self):